14 years ago I was told to put my child in a sailboat, alone. He was to journey out to sea and I was not allowed to escort him.

 Three boats I have set out to sea.
 It does not get easier.
 Every boat I have released has killed me a little bit inside.
 I live my life on the shore waiting for storms, hoping for sun...watching each and every wave.

 It is exhausting.
 It is tedious.

-But on the summerlike days, when the boys drift closer to our reality...they hitch their boats together.
+But on the summerlike days, when the boys drift closer to the sand where my feet stay solidly planted...they hitch their boats together.
 With their boats abreast, we can sit together and watch the sun set on the horizon and know that we can do this.
 We see the other boats adrift in the ocean, and their resolve and optimism lifts our spirits.

 A bit ironic that the most amazing views...the most amazing perspectives...can be seen only from a boat.

 No, it isn't easy.
 It isn't fair.
 The children with their feet on land are behind us, ever present...running around with no cares.

 They don't have an entire craft to navigate.
 If a storm comes in they can simply get in their cars and their parents can drive them home.
 They are not required to have constant courage or patience.
 They are not required to grow up quickly to take on captaining their own ship.